Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 That's the Air Force.

-The father Thomas died in 1888 when Jesse the youngest was 17.
+Their father Thomas died in 1888 when Jesse, the youngest, was 17.

 Nathan, having gone off to work in Chicago, never returned.